WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_modellers.md

 ## 4. Model output fields

-The [CMIP7 Data Request](https://wcrp-cmip.org/cmip-phases/cmip7/cmip7-data-request/) specifies the model output variables should be saved from each of the CMIP7 experiments.
-The Data Request is structured into three main components: **Core**, **Harmonised**, and **Unharmonised**.
+The [CMIP7 Data Request](https://wcrp-cmip.org/cmip-phases/cmip7/cmip7-data-request/) specifies the list of model output variables that should be saved from each of the CMIP7 experiments.
+The Data Request variables can be categorised into three main components: **Core**, **Harmonised**, and **Unharmonised**.
 It is further subdivided into **Opportunities**, which encapsulate scientific goals and the model output needed to achieve them.

 ### Core request